 Life As a Medical Records or Health Information Technician

-Career Description Compile, process, and maintain medical records of hospital and clinic patients in a manner consistent with medical, administrative, ethical, legal, and regulatory requirements of the health care system.
+Medical Records or Health Information Tech Job Description Compile, process, and maintain medical records of hospital and clinic patients in a manner consistent with medical, administrative, ethical, legal, and regulatory requirements of the health care system.
 Process, maintain, compile, and report patient information for health requirements and standards in a manner consistent with the healthcare industry’s numerical coding system.

-Life As a Medical Records or Health Information Tech: What Do They Do?
+Medical Records or Health Information Tech Responsibilities

 - Process patient admission or discharge documents.